webclinic017/Database-design-NOSQL/README.md

  **Document stores**

 Quite similar to key-store, however it stores documents rather than "values".
 These documents are made up of named data and could be nested within other documents.
 Unlike key-value and column family stores that aren't indexed or searchable, almost any item within the documents store can be retrieved.
-Everyting inside a document is automatically indexed whenever a new document is added.
+Everything inside a document is automatically indexed whenever a new document is added.
 Document store database do not require a schema but each document has a primary key, which uniquely identifies the document.

 **_Characteristics of document stores_**